Planning & Institutional Effectiveness

 The primary responsibilities of the office include the coordination of:

-- Managing the University's institutional accreditation with the Middle States Commission on Higher Education, and related activities
+- Manage the University's institutional accreditation with the Middle States Commission on Higher Education, and related activities

 - Coordinting the reporting of institutional performance measures, scorecards, departmental planning and improvement activities, and other outcomes